7-12 August 2017

 Prostejov, Czech Republic

 The ITF World Junior Tennis Finals took place from 3-8 August 2015 in Prostejov, Czech Republic from 1-6 August.
 Click here for full results and draws.

-Germany boys captured the title with victory over the Canada in the final.
-The girls' title was won by the Russia for the 5th time when they defeated Ukraine 2-0 in the final.
+Korea, Republic boys captured the title with a comeback victory over Spain in the final.
+The girls' title was won by the Russia for the 6th time when it defeated USA 2-1 in the final.

 The ITF World Junior Tennis competition was started by the ITF in 1991.
 In the inaugural year, 12 nations were nominated to take part with Spain boys and Czechoslovakia girls emerging the overall winners.